RAK3172 WisDuo LPWAN Module Low Level Development Reference

 and is available only on lower versions of the SDK.

 These parameters are usually set and code generated in the .ioc file via STM32CubeMX.
-But that method is not possible since a direct modification of the radio-related source files is done in this guide.
-Any further code generation via STM32CubeMX after the modifications in the previous steps in this guide will override all the changes that are required to run the LoRaWAN_End_Node project example RAK3172 module.
+However, that method is not possible since a direct modification of the radio-related source files is done in this guide.
+Any further code generation via STM32CubeMX after the modifications in the previous steps in this guide will override all the changes that are required to run the LoRaWAN_End_Node project example for the RAK3172 module.

 Generation of BIN file